 Choosing a central location in the home is important for making the most use out of a central command center.
 This small, but uber-functional wall in my home is located near the foyer and close to the kitchen.
 It’s a spot that is in the ‘hub of the home’ and can easily be seen / accessed.

 3. Change it up often.

-Since I created this command center 2 years ago, it’s had multiple updates (check out where it started).
+Since I created this command center 2 years ago, it’s had multiple updates.
 Even from the time of the photoshoot, the 30-inch sliver of wall space has changed.
 Why?
 Because our family needs have changed.
 We still have the calendar (that’s a must to keep us on track), but other elements of the wall have been updated.
 Being open to making adjustments either seasonally or yearly is important.
 By simply making a few needed changes, it keeps the space fresh, new, and always 24/7 functional.

 4. Make it fun.